 The Parthenon Frieze is a continuous band of figures in relief that ran around the upper part of the main temple building, inside the outer colonnade.
 Its theme was the procession to the Acropolis that took place during the Great Panathenaia, the festival held in honour of the goddess Athena.
 The Frieze is 160 m. in length and about 1 m. in height.
 Some 378 human and divine figures are depicted and more than 200 animals, for the most part horses.

-The Museum Kit contains a small model of the Parthenon, moulds for the 16 blocks of the west Frieze at a scale of 1:20, a mould of the head of the goddess Iris at actual size, 10 photographs of selected blocks at a scale of 1:5, a photographic reconstruction of the entire Frieze, a Parthenon Frieze Reconstruction Game, a CD Rom, educational booklets and the book “Parthenon Promenades”.
+The Museum Kit contains a small model of the Parthenon, moulds for the 16 blocks of the west Frieze at a scale of 1:20, a mould of the head of the goddess Iris at actual size, 10 photographs of selected blocks at a scale of 1:5, a photographic reconstruction of the entire Frieze, educational booklets and the book “Parthenon Promenades”.
 The pupil can play, make his/her own casts, combine and study that wonderful body of classical sculpture.

 The following publications are included:

 It can be combined with all games included in the digital application Parthenon Frieze.